Our teacher in Year 6 is Mr Booth and he is helped by Mrs Root and Mrs Murphy.

 It has been an exciting start to Year 6 and we are looking forward to teaching you this next year and hope you will enjoy your time in Year 6.

 Some work will be challenging, but it’s lots of fun too!

-Please ensure your child comes to school in their PE kit on a Tuesday (indoor PE) and Friday (Outside and Friday Finals).
+Please ensure your child comes to school in their PE kit on every day during this first term.
+We go swimming on a Tuesday afternoon so children ned their swimming kits then.
 We encourage the children not to wear any jewellery to school.
 If your child wears earrings please remove them prior to our PE lessons.

 In Year Six, your child will be given the opportunity to change their home reading book every day.
 Any book that needs changing needs to be accompanied by your child’s Reading Record.
 Please write a comment in the Reading Diary to say that the book is finished.
 You may also write comments based on your child’s home reading.
 The children will be given a stamp every time they read with an adult and they can collect these stamps and swap them for prizes!